Photo: St. Augustine’s Catholic Church, Philadelphia, PA. Photo by Monica Ayers.

 Fear of Immigrants is Nothing New

-As with many Catholic churches in the 18th and 19th centuries, St. Augustine’s served a largely immigrant population, mostly Irish Catholics who had fled persecution and sought the religious freedom that America promised – in the city founded by William Penn largely to promote religious tolerance.
-The church itself is situated just a short walk from Independence Hall, where the Declaration of Independence was signed and the Constitutional Convention was held.
+As with many Catholic churches in the 18th and 19th centuries, St. Augustine’s served a largely immigrant population, mostly Irish Catholics who had fled persecution and sought the religious freedom that America promised – in the city designed by William Penn with an emphasis on the promotion of religious tolerance, via its five public squares.
+The church is within walking distance of Independence Hall, where the Declaration of Independence was signed and the Constitutional Convention was held.

-Throughout our history this ideal of religious tolerance has unfortunately remained unmet.
-This has especially been true of the bigotry faced by American Catholics over the centuries.
-These reasons are complex, and have some historical roots in the Catholic-Protestant fights that have existed since the Reformation.
+Throughout America’s history this ideal of religious tolerance has unfortunately remained unmet.
+The story of American Catholics offers a vivid illustration of this shortcoming.
+The reasons are complex, and have some historical roots in the Catholic-Protestant fights that have existed since the Reformation.
 But in America the disdain for Catholics was as much an anti-immigrant sentiment as it was an anti-Catholic one.
 When Irish and Italian immigrants began immigrating to the United States in larger numbers in the 18th century, they were viewed as a threat by the “natives,” and violent encounters were commonplace.

 The Irish Catholics who found a home in St. Augustine’s have a story that should sound familiar.
 They were not the most educated Irishmen.
 They frequently had large families, allowing them to quickly take over communities.
 They would compete for jobs, particularly those being lost in the wake of industrialization.

 If these concerns were not enough, these immigrants also held a religious allegiance greater than their patriotic one.
 In 1844, when the Catholic bishop of Philadelphia, Francis Kenrick, requested that the city grant Catholic students permission to bring Catholic translations of the Bible to school instead of Protestant ones, and that they be excluded from certain religious education classes, the group known as the Nativists saw the need to save the community from religious extremists beholden to the “bloody hand of the pope.”
-This led to a violent conflict known as the Nativist Riots, and among other acts of violence, the Nativists burned St. Augustine’s to the ground.
+This led to a violent conflict known as the Nativist Riots, and among other acts of violence, members of the Know Nothing Party, also known as the Native American Party (or Nativists, so as not to be confused with Native American Indians), burned St. Augustine’s to the ground.

 The Anti-Immigration Canard

-The fear that led to the torching of St. Augustine’s, St. Michael’s in Kensington, and other attacks aimed at Irish Catholic homes and institutions, was rooted in the same instinct for security that drives much of the anti-immigrant sentiment today.
+The fear that led to the torching of St. Augustine’s and St. Michael’s in Kensington, along with other attacks aimed at Irish Catholic homes and institutions, was rooted in the same instinct for security that drives much of the anti-immigrant sentiment today.
 They’re going to steal our jobs.
 They’re a drain on our economy.
-God forbid they’re Muslims, because then they want to impose sharia law and take over our country in the name of Muhammed or the caliphate or some other Muslim word we don’t understand except for what the uninformed (or worse, the maliciously mis-informing) have taught us to believe.
+God forbid they’re Muslims, because then they want to impose sharia law and take over our country in the name of Muhammed or the caliphate or some other Muslim term we don’t understand except for what the uninformed (or worse, the maliciously mis-informing) have taught us to believe.

 The irony of today’s nativism is that, despite the claims that it represents a desire to protect American workers, to strengthen our economy, and to make America great (again), the effect is the opposite.
-We currently face a unique, tri-fold economic challenge: one, we have a near-record number of unemployed persons in the United States; two, we are approaching peak employment, meaning that the jobs growth we are experiencing is in danger of leveling out because there will soon be no more jobs to fill; and three, we face a record number of job openings.
+We currently face a unique, tri-fold economic challenge: one, we have a near-record number of unemployed persons in the United States; two, we are approaching full employment, a somewhat complex concept, but the consequence being there is no more room for jobs growth without some change in circumstances; and three, we face a record number of job openings.

 The fact that we do have a record number of job openings and lack the workers to fill them is a direct appeal to increased immigration.
 Our economy demands it.
 Until such time as we have the labor force here with those skills, we are hurting businesses by depriving them of the increased flow of immigration that they need.
 And while the needs reflected in these job openings largely represent immigrants with higher degrees of education and specialized skills, most of these aren’t coming from countries like Norway.